Voluntary work and social welfare payments

 Voluntary work is a good way to keep active, learn new skills and get involved in your local community.
 You may do some unpaid work as a volunteer and keep your social welfare payment.
 However, you must continue to meet all the conditions attached to your payment.

-Your Intreo centre or social welfare local office or the section paying your social welfare payment will usually decide whether you can keep your social welfare payment and work as a volunteer.
+Your Intreo Centre or Social Welfare Branch Office or the section paying your social welfare payment will usually decide whether you can keep your social welfare payment and work as a volunteer.

 Usually, you get a disability payment because you cannot work.
 If you are getting Disability Allowance, Illness Benefit or Invalidity Pension you must get permission to work as a volunteer.
 You must apply to the section that pays your social welfare payment before starting any voluntary work.

-You can work as a volunteer while you are getting Invalidity Pension or Illness Benefit and it is not necessary to apply for the Partial Capacity Scheme.
+You can work as a volunteer while you are getting Invalidity Pension or Illness Benefit and it is not necessary to apply for the Partial Capacity Benefit scheme.

 If you are getting Invalidity Pension you cannot do more than 19.5 hours of voluntary work per week.
 If you are getting Illness Benefit or Disability Allowance, there is no limit on the number of hours per week you can work unpaid as a volunteer.

 To get Jobseeker's Allowance or Jobseeker's Benefit you must be available and looking for work.
-If you want to do voluntary work, you must first get permission from a Deciding Officer at your Intreo centre or social welfare local office.
+If you want to do voluntary work, you must first get permission from a Deciding Officer at your Intreo Centre or Social Welfare Branch Office.
 You must continue to satisfy the conditions of your jobseeker’s payment.

 A number of factors are taken into account by a Deciding Officer in determining whether the work involved is voluntary, these include: